-The southern beaches beyond Boca de Tomatlán (where the highway to Barra de Navidad leaves the edge of the bay) include, in order: Las Animas, Quimixto, Las Caletas, Majahuitas and Yelapa.
+The southern beaches beyond Boca de Tomatlán (where the highway going south from Puerto Vallarta to Barra de Navidad leaves the edge of the bay) include, in order: Las Animas, Quimixto, Las Caletas, Majahuitas and Yelapa.
 All of them are public except Las Caletas which is an Indian managed ejido territory.
-This land was in the 1970's leased to John Huston and after him to the tour operator.
+This land was in the 1970's leased to John Huston and after him to the current tour operator.

 Well, and how did this beautiful beach and area become so interesting?